walnut

 api.cloud.<domain.tld>

-Example /etc/goldilocks/goldilocks.yml
+Example /etc/goldilocks/goldilocks.yml:

 tls: